-When the last zone is nearly satisfied for heating, the boiler is shut off and the zone pump continues to operate.
+When the last zone is nearly satisfied for heating, the boiler is shut off and the zone continues to operate together with the boiler system pump and / or mix system pump.
 This purges the residual heat from the boiler into this zone.
 The control continues this purge for a maximum of two minutes.
 The control will stop the purge if the boiler supply temperature drops below the boiler minimum setting.